Astro 6531: Astrophysical Fluid Dynamics

 Competition between shear and stable stratification: Richardson criterion.

-Convective instability: Rayleigh-Bénard convection.
+Convective instability including dissipation: Rayleigh-Bénard convection.

-- 10/16 (Steve):
+- 10/16 (Steve): Images of nonlinear dynamics:

 Lorenz's low-order model, nonlinear saturation, bifurcations, possibility of chaos.